kovyrin/teleport-exec/RFD.md

 * In-flight content protection will be implemented by encrypting all traffic.
 * On-disk logs protection will be limited to file permissions (0600).
-* Token-based authorization will be used to control who can see output from which commands (see the dedicated section above).
+* Client name-based authorization will be used to control who can see output from which commands (see the dedicated section above).

 In a real production scenario we may want to encrypt on-disk logs (either do it ourselves or provide the operator with guidelines on how to achieve it via `dm-crypt`, encrypted EBS, or other technologies).